BlakeWilliams/CleverSlack/README.md

 ## Talking

 The bot assumes you always directly reference him.
-If your bots name is "Fred" you can talk to him like so:
+If your bots name is "fred" you can talk to him like so:

 ```
 blake: @fred: Whatsup?
-fred: How are you doing?
+fred: Okay sure, whatsup?
-blake: fred Good, you?
+blake: fred Programming
+fred: Computed programming.
 ```

 The rules are somewhat flexible, like permitting a single leading character and